Jan Brueghel the Elder: Gallery paintings

 A famous example of a gallery painting by Jan Brueghel is The Archdukes Albert and Isabella Visiting a Collector's Cabinet (now referred to as The Archdukes Albert and Isabella Visiting the Collection of Pieter Roose) (c.
-1621–1623, Walters Art Museum, Baltimore).
+1621–1623, Walters Art Museum).
 The work is believed to be a collaboration between Jan Brueghel the Elder and Hieronymus Francken II.
 This gallery painting represents the early phase of the genre of collector's cabinets.
-During this early 'encyclopaedic' phase, the genre reflected the culture of curiosity of that time, when art works, scientific instruments, naturalia and artificialia were equally the object of study and admiration.
+During this early 'encyclopaedic' phase, the genre reflected the culture of curiosity of that time, when art works, scientific instruments, naturalia and arteficialia were equally the object of study and admiration.
 As a result, the cabinets depicted in these compositions are populated by persons who appear to be as interested in discussing scientific instruments as in admiring paintings.
 Later the genre concentrated more on galleries solely containing works of art.
 The compositions depicted in The Archdukes Albert and Isabella Visiting a Collector's Cabinet are predominantly allegories of iconoclasm and the victory of painting (art) over ignorance.
 They are references to the iconoclasm of the Beeldenstorm that had raged in the Low Countries in the 16th century and the victory over the iconoclasts during the reign of the Archdukes Albert and Isabella who jointly ruled the Spanish Netherlands in the beginning of the 17th century.
 Jan Brueghel was responsible for the large vase of flowers, which is crowned by a large sunflower.
 This South American flower, which could grow very tall and would turn towards the sun, was first seen by Europeans in the mid-16th century.
 It had been illustrated as a New World wonder in botanical treatises, but Jan Brueghel was the first to include the flower in a painting and use it as a symbol of princely patronage in this composition.
 By turning toward Albert and Isabella (taking the position of the sun), the sunflower symbolises the way that the arts were able to grow and blossom in the light and warmth of princely patronage.